 Where to stay: Cocoa Beach is a short drive from Cape Canaveral, and offers beachside accommodations!

-Day 6-8: Cape Canaveral to Orlando and Central Florida:
+Day 6-7: Cape Canaveral to Orlando:

-Option 1: Walt Disney World Orlando
+Option 1: Orlando and Walt Disney World

 Option 2: Central Florida dude ranch-style

 Did your spouse really want to hit Montana instead of Florida?
 Then a trip to the Westgate River Ranch (Central Florida) will have them thinking they were out west.
 Known as the cowboy theme park, this unique Florida dude ranch experience will have you riding horses, watching rodeos, and living the old Florida days when Florida was home to cowboys and cattle ranchers.
 With 1,700 acres of beautiful land in Central Florida, there is no shortage of activities for every family member.
 Enjoy horseback riding, golf, or even visit a petting farm.
+Here’s a great list of unique and awesome things to do in Central Florida to get you started.